datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

   - Very scaleable
   - Agile

-As opposed to both the P2P and the ESB integration principles the Data Driven Architecture (DDA) does not focus on systems but rather the data these systems store and how it can be used in a data-centric ecosystem.
+As opposed to both the P2P and the ESB integration architectures the Data Driven Architecture (DDA) does not focus on systems but rather the data these systems store and how it can be used in a data-centric ecosystem.
-This gives us an agile, robust IA.
+This gives us an agile, robust integration architecture.
 See figure :ref:`figure-dda-1-1`.

 .. _figure-dda-1-1:
 .. figure:: ./media/Data_Driven_Architecture.png